Motebit

 1. Generate an Ed25519 keypair using @noble/ed25519 — a zero-dependency, audited library.
 The same signing scheme used by SSH, Signal, and WireGuard.

 2. Store the private key in the platform's secure storage.
 On desktop, the Tauri keyring.
-On CLI, a PBKDF2-encrypted file (~/.motebit/keys/<id>.key).
+On CLI, PBKDF2-encrypted as cli_encrypted_key in ~/.motebit/config.json.
 On mobile, expo-secure-store.
 The private key never touches a plaintext config file.

 3. Generate a UUID v7 motebit_id (time-ordered, sortable) and a device_id.